SSRS Dashboard Reports

 Click on the empty space around the Column Chart will open the Chart Data window.
 Here, we want to create a Column Chart to display the difference between the Sales Amount and the Total Product Cost by Product Color.

-So, Drag and drop the Sales Amount, Total Product Cost columns from dataset to chart data values, and Product Color in the category group.
+So, Drag and drop the Sales Amount, and Total Product Cost columns from the dataset to chart data values, and Product Color in the category group.

-Let me apply some formatting techniques on the Column Chart.
+Let me apply some formatting techniques to the Column Chart.
 Please refer Formatting Column Chart to understand the steps involved in formatting the column chart with an example.

 Let me show you the SSRS dashboard preview